So Long 2014: Year Highlights

 Between work and writing the book I’m happy I managed to speak this much:

-- The Algebra of Library Design (no slides but more about it soon) - Sydney Clojure User Group, October 2014 - Sydney, Australia
+- The Algebra of Library Design - Sydney Clojure User Group, October 2014 - Sydney, Australia

 - High Performance web apps in Om, React and ClojureScript - LambdaJam, May 2014 - Brisbane, Australia